Economic calendar: Market eyes FOMC minutes (08.10.2025)

 22:45 BST – U.S.: Speech by Fed Vice Chair for Supervision Barr

-Economic calendar: ECB minutes, Fed's Powell speech and US wholesale sales in focus
+Economic calendar: US consumers data from University of Michigan report in focus